emma89harris/MancalaPublic/README.md

 # Introduction

 The aim of this project was to build a program that can play Mancala.
-The core algorithm was the minimax algorithm, with alpha-beta pruning speeding up the search.
+The core algorithm is the minimax algorithm, with alpha-beta pruning speeding up the search.
 In addition, to make the application more user-friendly, there is a graphical user interface (GUI).

 There are detailed documentation and comments throughout the code.